This post was originally published in April 2015 and was updated in April 2018

 Back up top, there are a few scenic trails such as Shipwreck Walk, which include plaques detailing information about the area’s history and boast spectacular views of the bright turquoise water churning between the sandy-yellow rock formations below.

-Let’s address the elephant in the room: there are actually only seven or eight massive limestone formations (depending on who you ask), not 12.
+So despite the Twelve Apostles’ name, there are actually only seven or eight massive limestone formations (depending on who you ask), not a dozen.
 One fell down in 2007, and it may only be a matter of time before the Southern Ocean’s crashing waves force another one over.

 Being the most famous spot along the entire Great Ocean Road, it goes without saying that the Twelve Apostles are teeming with tourists.
 A large parking lot leads to the park entrance which houses facilities such as a café and washrooms, and there are two separate timber pathways heading towards viewing platforms with unobstructed views of the awe-inspiring rocks.
 Well, they would be unobstructed were it not for the hundreds of other tourists clamouring for the best selfie angle, but that’s another story.